Enterprise-CMCS/managed-care-review/docs/technical-design/launch-darkly-testing-approach.md

 Using this method in our unit tests is simple and similar to how we configure the other providers.
 When calling `renderWithProdivers` we need to supply the second argument `options` with the `featureFlag` field.

 In the example below we set `featureFlag` with an object that contains two feature flags and their values.
-When this test is run, the component will be supplied with these two flag values we supplied along with default flag values for feature flags we did not define in the argument.
+When this test is run, the component will be supplied with these two flag values along with the other default flag values from [flags.ts](../../services/app-web/src/common-code/featureFlags/flags.ts).
 Take note that the `featureFlag` field is type `FeatureFlagSettings` so you will only be allowed to define flags that exists in [flags.ts](../../services/app-web/src/common-code/featureFlags/flags.ts).

 ```javascript
 renderWithProviders(